Dalai Lama: Enthronement in Lhasa

-This humiliation only determined the Kangxi Emperor to expel the Dzungars from Tibet once and for all and he set about assembling and dispatching a much larger force to march on Lhasa, bringing the emperor's trump card the young Kelzang Gyatso with it.
-On the imperial army's stately passage from Kumbum to Lhasa with the boy being welcomed adoringly at every stage, Khoshut Mongols and Tibetans were happy (and well paid) to join and swell its ranks.
+This defeat made the Kangxi Emperor determined to expel the Dzungars from Tibet once and for all.
+He set about assembling and dispatching a much larger force to march on Lhasa, accompanied by the young Kelzang Gyatso.
+On the imperial army's stately passage from Kumbum to Lhasa, with the boy adoringly welcomed at every stage, many Khoshut Mongols and Tibetans were eager to join its ranks.

 By the autumn of 1720, the marauding Dzungar Mongols had been vanquished from Tibet.
 Qing imperial forces had entered Lhasa triumphantly with the 12-year-old, acting as patrons of the Dalai Lama, liberators of Tibet, allies of the Tibetan anti-Dzungar forces led by Kangchenas and Polhanas, and allies of the Khoshut Mongol princes.
 The delighted Tibetans enthroned him as the Seventh Dalai Lama at the Potala Palace.

 A new Tibetan government was established consisting of a Kashag or cabinet of Tibetan ministers headed by Kangchenas.
 Kelzang Gyatso, too young to participate in politics, studied Buddhism.
 He played a symbolic role in government, and, being profoundly revered by the Mongols, he exercised much influence with the Qing who now had now taken over Tibet's patronage and protection from them.